ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 }
 ```

 The definition of the style is self-explanatory: large font size, with a certain padding to the left and top, using the **bold** text effect.
-We use that style only once on the page, in the item with id = "page-title".
+We use that style only once on the page, in the item with `id="page-title"`.

 In the markup, we remove the old DdsConstant specification with the same purpose (formerly on row one):